plan2net/sierrha/README.md

 ### Forbidden (HTTP Status 403)

-Redirects to a login URL if access to page without a session is not permitted.
+Redirects to a login URL if access to page without session is not permitted.

 If the user is already logged in, but has no access because of missing group rights he will be optionally redirected to a fallback page ("Show Content from Page on Missing Permissions", see [Site Configuration][site]).

 In any other case a 404 "not found" error is triggered.
 TYPO3 will invoke the configured error handler.

-## Caching

-The error pages are cached in the page cache of TYPO3.
-If TYPO3 pages are configured (and not external URLs) then the cache is invalidated automatically if the page content changes.

 ## Requirements

-* TYPO3 9 LTS or 10 LTS
+* TYPO3 9 LTS
-* 404: A page/URL that contains a human-readable "page not found" message
+* 404: A page/URL that containes a human readable "page not found" message
 * 403: A URL that performs a login and a redirect to a supplied URL (eg. extension "felogin")
 * the web server must be able to reach itself under the configured domain